 Easiest Hot Rollers to Use

-WHAT WE LIKE: This 12-piece set includes three curler sizes (1-inch, 1.25-inch and 1.5-inch), along with modern plastic butterfly clips that will stay put better than the classic pin style.
+This 5-piece set includes 2-inch jumbo rollers, along with modern plastic butterfly clips that will stay put better than the classic pin style.
 Each roller is flocked and has titanium ceramic for a frizz-free experience and takes about two minutes to heat up.

 Best Steam Rollers